nickspeal/nickspeal.github.io/projects.md

 ## McGill LunarEx Robotics

-In my first year at Project Manager, we built a lunar mining robot for the NASA Lunabotics Mining Competition.
+In my first year as Project Manager, we built a lunar mining robot for the NASA Lunabotics Mining Competition.
 After a year of hard work from the 40 committed team members, we were awarded 12th place out of 50 teams from around the world.

 ## Braille University